pstaender/neo4jmapper/README.md

 ## Testing on console in the browser

-You'll find a ready-to-use-console in `examples/browser/console/console.html` or on https://pstaender.github.io/neo4jmapper/examples/browser/console/console.html
+You'll find a ready-to-use-console in `examples/browser/console/console.html`.
+To use it with your local database you gave to ensure that you access the page from the same domain as your database to avoid `access-control-allow-origin` situation.

 ## Tests